MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/powershell/3-exercise-whatif-powershell.md

     Connect-AzAccount
     ```

-   Once logged in, you see a list of the subscriptions associated with this account in the terminal, if you activated the sandbox.
+   Once you are logged in, you see a list, in JSON format.
+The list contains subscriptions associated with this account in the terminal, if you activated the sandbox.

 ### Set the active subscription